gatsbyjs/gatsby/docs/docs/creating-dynamically-rendered-navigation.md

 ```

 ### Using the header component to display the navigation

-Locate the `header.js` file inside `src/components` and remove everything so  just the functional component definition left (everything else is just boilerplate code given to us when generating our project):
+Locate the `header.js` file inside `src/components` and remove everything so just the functional component definition is left (everything else is just boilerplate code given to us when generating our project):

 ```js
 import React from 'react'
 import { Link } from 'gatsby'